jessica-woodgate/desk23/Feedback/Feedback Session 3/FeedbackGlobe1.md

   <li>Consider how to make the Earth feel more familiar, less alien - texture change to the ocean may already help with this for example </li>
    <li>Address bug with click release causing country to be selected, potential lag/choppiness </li>
   <li>Introduce unified colour scheme based on colour palettes in paper prototyping phase</li>
-  <li>Introduce arrows and improve placement of tutorial elements</li>
+  <li>Introduce arrows and improve placement and formatting of tutorial elements to make them more visible - draw attention to zoom functionality </li>
   <li>Experiment with alternative ways to represent the data (alternatives to green orbs)</li>
+   <li>Improve quality of image for zoom functionality</li>
+  <li>Show the range of data (start and end dates) in the slider</li>
   </ol>